Kboi0/Explaining-Markov-Chain/README.md

   A wonderful series of graphics that illustrate the Markov Chain model:
 https://setosa.io/ev/markov-chains/

-This code sample is what this tutorial is based on.
-I felt it offered a lot of information about the Markov Chain model and also included cool features such as statistics for whatever documemnt you want to use:
+This code sample created by Atrix 256 offers a lot of information about the Markov Chain model and also included cool features such as statistics for whatever documemnt you want to use.
+It is alos the code I looked at while creating the tutorial.
+Check it out on their Github account:
 https://github.com/Atrix256/TextMarkovChain